Gunther0042/vikunja-docker/README.md

+# Vikunja Docker-Compose Template

 ### Motivation
-Vikunja is a really great open-source, self-hosted to-do application.
+Vikunja is a really great open-source, self-hostable to-do application.
 However, I found its setup documentation to be a bit confusing and based on some posts on Reddit and the project's forums, I don't think I'm the only one.
 I decided to create a Github repo with a Vikunja docker setup that can be implemented with a few commands.
 I've endeavored to make this guide as idiot-proof as possible :smiley:

 ### Disclaimers
 This repo is meant to be a supplement to the [Vikunja docs](https://vikunja.io/docs/), not a replacement for them.
-The `docker-compose.yml` and `nginx.config` files used here are nearly identical to the ones found in the [Docker Walkthrough] in the docs.
+The `docker-compose.yml` and `nginx.conf` files used here are identical to the ones found in the [Docker Walkthrough](https://vikunja.io/docs/docker-walkthrough/) in the docs, with the exception of some additional environment variables in the `docker-compose.yml` file I thought might be useful.

 I'm a relative novice when it comes to Docker and web hosting, so feedback is welcome.
 Issues with Vikunja itself should be directed to the [Vikunja repos](https://kolaente.dev/vikunja).
 I have my Vikunja instance set up behind an nginx reverse proxy and the configuration here worked for me, but it is possible it will not be compatible with your setup.

 ### Setup Instructions
-The following assumes you have a linux machine with a sudo user to host your Vikunja instance on, and docker, docker-compose, and git installed.
+The following assumes you have a linux machine with a sudo user to host your Vikunja instance on, and docker, docker-compose, and git already installed.

 Navigate to where you want the project directory to live (`cd ~` is a good default choice if you are unsure).
 Then clone this Github repo to that location and enter the directory.